Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of

 \subsection{Preventing Context Escape}

-While our method effectively generates valid code, it still allows code which may not be desirable in an interactive completion setting.
+While the constrained generation system effectively generates valid code, it still allows code which may not be desirable in an interactive completion setting.
 For example, if a user places their cursor within the parentheses of a function call, it can usually be inferred that the intention is to add or edit a parameter, without exiting the parameter list.
 However, it is still syntactically valid for the LLM to generate a close parentheses, construct a newline, output the name of another function, and finally generate an open parentheses.
 We refer to this phenomenon as \emph{Context Escape}.

-We note that there are two options for taking into account both the left and right contexts surrounding an insertion point.
-The method presented in this paper constructs a quotient language with respect to the right context, incrementally parses the left context, and continues parsing the generated code as the LLM outputs it.
-However, it is possible to design a left-right quotient operator; i.e. obtaining an explicit grammar containing all strings that the LLM may generate.

-Preliminary experiments with this approach result in CFGs which may contain enough information to help prevent context escape.
-For example, if the insertion point is inside of a function declaration, one of the nonterminals near the root of the CFG will often have two production rules.
-One rule, if expanded, usually allows generation within the function body, but does not allow the closing of the function and creation of another.
-The other production rule usually ``closes'' the function, and generates the beginning of another function; i.e., allowing context escape.
-We believe that a set of carefully chosen language-specific heuristics can be used to remove production rules which allow context escape, improving generation quality for interactive completion.
+While more complete code generation systems, and evaluations for systems that include metrics of context escape, are out of scope for this paper, we believe that the methods we have presented could be useful to create systems that handle context escape.
+In particular, the explicit CFG produced by the quotienting operation provides a promising structure on which to apply language-specific heuristics.